Pietdimi/Alternative-Waste-Treatment-Method-Calculations/README.md

 Module which handles calculations for the Clean Energy Regulator's alternative waste treatment method.

 Projects under the alternative waste treatment method can earn Australian carbon credit units (ACCUs) by introducing a waste facility to reuse mixed solid waste.

+## Development

+- First install ocaml on your pc following the documentation: https://ocaml.org/install
+- Next install all dependencies with ```opam install . --deps-only```
+- Then run the dev environment with ```dune exec AWT --watch```